GGiecold-zz/pyRMT/README.md

 License
 -------

-Copyright 2017-2022 ScientificCoder and contributors.
+Copyright 2017-2022 Gregory Giecold and contributors.

 pyRMT is free software made available under the MIT License.
 For details see the LICENSE file.